zeek/spicy/doc/programming/language/modules.rst

 Modules
 =======

-Spicy source code is structured around modules, which essentially introduce namespaces around other elements defined inside (e.g., types, functions).
+Spicy source code is structured around modules, which introduce namespaces around other elements defined inside (e.g., types, functions).
 Accordingly, all Spicy input files must start with ``module NAME;``, where ``NAME`` is scope that's being created.

-After that initial ``module`` statement, modules may contain arbitrary list of declarations (types, globals, functions), as well as code statement to execute.
+After that initial ``module`` statement, modules may contain arbitrary list of declarations (types, globals, functions), as well as code statements to execute.
 Any code defined at the global level will run once at the module's initialization time.
-That's what gives us Spicy's minimal ``hello-world`` module:
+That's what enables Spicy's minimal ``hello-world`` module to look like the following:

 .. spicy-code:: module-hello-world.spicy